ayush20501/website-for-eksochh-org/README.md

 ### EKSOCHH ORGANIZATION WEBSITE
 This application is  female powered and focused on Empowering women around the world.
-Backend is supported by Django Framework and Front End using Bootstrap and HTML/CSS/JavaScript and also i use openweather to consume the API for this application.
+Backend is supported by Django Framework and Front End using Bootstrap and HTML/CSS/JavaScript.
 Project is created with-
 1. Django
 2. Bootstrap
-3. OpenWeatherMap

 [Live App](https://eksochh.herokuapp.com/)
 ***